 The main contractor to liaise on site with the PEPS to review and agree the location of access hatches

-Hatches to be locked with an ESS suited plant room key
+Hatches to be locked with an University suited plant room key

 Access Equipment

 The contractor shall take account of the University's current methods and procedures when designing the building.
 Access should take account of any existing access equipment provided for the particular building or any equipment that is being purchased through the building contract.